Working with schools who want to take their ICT Services and resources to a different level.

 - Music ICT and languages lab design and specification

 - Project management

 Assessing School Needs

-One of the first things I do for any school’s ICT plan is to provide an audit of systems, support, and future needs.
-By talking with your staff and students, looking closely at your IT Systems, and scrutinising your IT Strategy I can help start the process of ICT growth in your school.
+One of the first things we do for any school’s ICT plan is to provide an audit of systems, support, and future needs.
+By talking with your staff and students, looking closely at your IT Systems, and scrutinising your IT Strategy we can help start the process of ICT growth in your school.

 - Audit of computers, servers, printers, and other peripherals

 - Business Continuity recommendations, e.g. Disaster Recovery, backups, documentation

 - Audit of existing school ICT support provision

 What use are technical developments and whizzy systems, if you haven’t taken your staff with you?
 We specialise in increasing confidence in ICT systems amongst teaching and technical staff.
 This is achieved through tailored training, staff feedback sessions, and enthusiastic advice in a coaching and mentoring style delivered with a uniformly positive tone.
 The broad scope of support for systems ranges from MIS (e.g. SIMS) to specialist graphics, music, and languages applications.

 We can also help in the following areas: